Copyright law of the United Kingdom: Works eligible for protection

 For copyright to subsist in these works, the work itself must be 'original'.
 This is traditionally seen as requiring that the author exercised skill, labour, and judgment in its production.
 Three of these works are also subject to a fixation requirement: a literary, dramatic, or musical work must be recorded.
-It is immaterial if this was done without the author's permission.
+It is immaterial whether this was done without the author's permission.

 The second sub-class of works in which copyright subsist are often known as neighbouring or entrepreneurial works: